influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/backup_and_restore.md

 create a backup of your instance's metastore by running the command:

 ```
-influxd backup /path/to/backup
+influxd backup <path-to-backup>
 ```

-Where `/path/to/backup` can be replaced with the directory where you would like the backup to be written to.
+Where `path-to-backup` can be replaced with the directory where you would like the backup to be written to.
 Without any other arguments, the backup will only record the current state of the system metastore.
 For example, the command: